turkeryilmaz/openairinterface5g/doc/RUNMODEM.md

 where `-r` sets the transmission bandwidth configuration in terms of RBs, `-C` sets the downlink carrier frequency and `--ssb` sets the SSB start subcarrier.

-Additionally, at UE side `--uecap_file` option can be used to pass the UE Capabilities input file (path location + filename), e.g. `--uecap_file ../../../targets/PROJECTS/GENERIC-NR-5GC/CONF/uecap.xml`
+Additionally, at UE side `--uecap_file` option can be used to pass the UE Capabilities input file (path location + filename), e.g. `--uecap_file ../../../targets/PROJECTS/GENERIC-NR-5GC/CONF/uecap_ports1.xml`

+### Run OAI with SDAP & Custom DRBs

+To run OAI gNB with SDAP, simply include `--gNBs.[0].enable_sdap 1` to the binary's arguments.

+The DRB creation is dependent on the 5QI.
+If the 5QI corresponds to a GBR Flow it assigns a dedicated data radio bearer.
+The Non-GBR flows use a shared data radio bearer.

+To hardcode the DRBs for testing purposes, simply add `--gNBs.[0].drbs x` to the binary's arguements, where `x` is the number of DRBs, along with SDAP.
+The hardcoded DRBs will be treated like GBR Flows.
+Due to code limitations at this point the max. number of DRBs is 4.

 ## IF setup with OAI